VW teases electric Microbus revival ahead of 2022 reveal, 2023 deliveries

-Volkswagen on Wednesday teased a prototype version of its Microbus-inspired ID.Buzz electric van that could closely resemble a production version due for customer deliveries in 2023.
+Volkswagen on Wednesday teased a prototype version of its Microbus-inspired ID.Buzz electric van—the electric VW Bus—that could closely resemble a production version due for customer deliveries in 2023.

 A camouflaged ID.Buzz was shown briefly by Klaus Zellmer, head of marketing and sales for the VW brand globally, during the livestream of the ID.5 crossover reveal.
 Zellmer didn't have much to say about the ID.Buzz, only noting that there's more coming on the much-teased EV next year.